MaroonCoffee/tesseract/README.md

 /*``````````````````````````````````````````````````````````````````*/
 ``````````````````````````````````````````````````````````````````````

-This Program prints "Hello World!", "Tesseract: 8x better than Cube!", and "Debug Script"
+This program prints "Hello World!", "Tesseract: 8x better than Cube!", and "Debug Script"
 being printed as individual characters.

 Besides its unique geometry, Tesseract's main gimmick is its use of dual syntax.